 What is strep throat?

-What causes strep throat?
+What causes it?

 Strep throat is caused by streptococcal (strep) bacteria.
 There are many different types of strep bacteria.
 Some cause more serious illness than others.
 Strep throat is most often caused by group A beta-hemolytic streptococcus (GABS).
 Groups C and G strep bacteria also can infect the throat.

 What are the symptoms?